jazzorpheus/jof-scheduler/zNOTES.md

 # To Do

+- Finalize hamburger menu styling choices

+- When "Home" is selected on navbar, hovering a different link causes content to drop down vertically.
+Fix.

 - [ ] Restructure routing:
   - Design Landing Page: "Create New Event" and "View Registered Events" links, navbar not showing yet.
   - Once either is clicked, usual navbar shows up (need to add View Registered Events link to navbar).